adamtow/notecuts/docs/English.md

 - `Mary's iPhone`
 - `Johnny's iPad touch`

 Let's first create a local NoteCut.
-Give it a name.
+Give it a name using the scheme described above.

 ### NoteCut Location
-Next, you'll choose where you want the NoteCut to live.
-You can select from:
+Next, you'll choose where you want the associated note will live.
+Select from:

 - Apple Notes
 - Dropbox
 - Evernote

-With your first NoteCut, tap Apple Notes.
+For your first NoteCut, tap Apple Notes.

 ### Description
-Add an optional description for your NoteCut.
-It's okay to leave it blank.
+Add a description for your NoteCut or tap OK to leave it blank.

 ### Adding Shortcuts